Retirement & Pensions

 For a limited period of three years up to 27 March 2016 individuals who have made AVCs may access their AVCs before retirement.
 The amount that can be accessed is 30% of the accumulated value of the AVCs.
 This does not apply where the AVC was used to buy notional service.
 Where the option is exercised, and this may only be done on a once off basis the amount accessed by the individual will be subject to PAYE only (i.e. not subject to PRSI or USC).

 Approved Retirement Funds/Approved Minimum Retirement Funds

 An ARF basically offers an alternative to buying an annuity on retirement, it can give more flexibility in how pension fund monies are invested, and it can form part of the individual’s estate on death.
 Income and gains can be rolled up within the fund.
-However each year an ARF is deemed to distribute 6% of the ARF asset values at 31 December (5% in 2011).
+However each year an ARF is deemed to distribute 6% of the ARF asset values at 31 December.
 The tax applies to an individual with an aggregate asset value greater than €2m at 30 Nov in a tax year.
 Assets held in a PRSA from which retirement benefits have been taken are also subject to the deemed distribution rule.
-Prior to Budget 2012 a PRSA was not subject to the deemed distribution rule.

 From 1 January 2012 onwards;

 - A 5% deemed distribution applies to a vested PRSA where the value is<€2m on 30 November in that tax year.

 - Where the aggregate value of the fund is greater than €2m at 30 November, the 6% rate applies to the entire fund.